weichingtay/NeoHome/README.md

 Given more time, here are some areas I would explore to enhance this project:

-*   **Data Persistence:** Integrate a database (e.g., SQLite, PostgreSQL) to store device states permanently, so they don't reset when the backend restarts.
+*   **Data Persistence:** Integrate a database (e.g., SQLite, PostgreSQL) to store device states permanently so they don't reset when the backend restarts.
-*   **More Device Types:** Add support for other smart devices like security cameras (with mock video feeds), smart plugs, or motion sensors.
+*   **More Device Types:** Add support for other smart devices like security cameras (with mock video feeds), smart plugs or motion sensors.
 *   **Advanced Authentication:** Implement a more robust authentication system (e.g., OAuth, JWT) and user management.
-*   **Notifications:** Add a notification system for important events (e.g., "Door unlocked," "Temperature reached target").
+*   **Notifications:** Add a notification system for important events (e.g. "Door unlocked," "Temperature reached target").
-*   **Customization:** Allow users to rename devices, create custom rooms, or set schedules.
+*   **Customization:** Allow users to rename devices, create custom rooms or set schedules.
 *   **Testing:** Implement unit and integration tests for both frontend and backend components to ensure reliability.
 *   **Error Handling UI:** Provide more explicit user feedback for API errors or backend disconnections.